kintohub/koa-example/README.md

 You're now good to go!
 Click **Create Microservice**.
 Now click **Build Latest Commit**

-...
-The build takes about 40 seconds.
 Once complete, Click *Add to Project*

 Follow the instruction to creating a new project.
 Once created, you can then click *Open* on your Ionic block and see it running live!